dumriketupanya/Customer-Segmentation/README.md

     # obtained for the most frequent group data.
     data.frame(table(group.feq.6.up$Influences_Emotion))

-The data obtained for the most frequent group (6 times or more per week) in the pair of Influences Emotion variable is shown below.
+The data obtained for the most frequent group in the pair of Influences Emotion variable is shown below.

 |           Emotion Pair           | Frequency |
 |:--------------------------------:|:---------:|